Still Breathing: Near-Death Experience Recovery

 But my body refuses.

-Every time I open my CV, something folds inside me.
+Every time I open my CV, my chest tightens.
+My shoulders curl in.

 I call it procrastination, but I know better.